-Miyako is a small island, around 25 km long and 15 km wide, making it easy to explore in a short time.
+Miyako is a relatively small island, measuring about 25 kilometers in length and 15 kilometers in width, making it easy to explore in a short amount of time.
 The roads are quiet, and getting around is simple and stress-free.

-The best way to travel is by renting a car, scooter, or bike—especially since many rental options are available at Miyako Airport.
-Some hotels and tour companies offer free shuttle service, but public buses run rarely.
+The best way to explore the island is by renting a car, scooter, or bicycle—especially since many rental options are available directly at Miyako Airport.
+Some hotels and tour companies also offer free shuttle services, although public buses run infrequently and may not be ideal for travelers on a tight schedule.

 Miyako Island Travel Tips